devfporrasnieto04/Conversor-Alura-Challenge/README.md

 <h2 align="center">Welcome to my Java Converter project! :currency_exchange: :snowflake: :triangular_ruler:</h2>

-This project is a console program that allows you to convert different currencies, mass unit and temperature tipes.
+This project is a console program that allows you to convert different currencies, mass unit and temperature types.
 Below is a brief description of how to use and run the program.

 :floppy_disk: Prerequisites